 The MS in Computer Science and Engineering deepens your knowledge of computer science topics and increases your employability.
 It typically leads to better professional employment opportunities and a higher salary.

 he Department of Computer Science and Engineering and Department of Linguistics jointly participate in a master’s-level curriculum in Computational Linguistics resulting in a Master’s in Natural Sciences.

-The University at Buffalo offers master's and doctoral degree concentrations in Geographic Information Science - an emerging interdisciplinary field that incorporates innovative research in environmental science, social science, and engineering.
+The University at Buffalo offers doctoral and master's degree concentrations in Geographic Information Science—an emerging interdisciplinary field that incorporates innovative research in environmental science, social science, and engineering.

 The Advanced Certificate in Computational Science is designed to provide students at the University at Buffalo with training in advanced scientific computing in combination with specialized education in traditional disciplines of science and engineering.

 The Advanced Certificate in Information Assurance is designed to equip students at UB with a comprehensive understanding of the many facets of Information Assurance and Security.
 With the rapid growth of the Internet and, in turn, the creation of numerous new information channels, the task of securing these channels and their underlying systems has become an industry-wide and national level top priority.